dlemire60/dlemire60.github.io/index.md

 # Keyboard Accelerators & Shortcuts

 While most folks I’ve watched rely heavily on the mouse, I use the keyboard.
 A lot.
 It’s probably more accurate to state that I use the keyboard for everything I possibly can [^5].
-I like the keyboard because it speeds things up enormously; I’ve lost track of the number of times I’ve been asked how I did something so quickly and the keyboard is almost always how.
+I like the keyboard because it speeds things up enormously; I’ve lost track of the number of times I’ve been asked how I did something so quickly and "I'm suing the keyboard is almost" always the answer.
+Sadly many people's eyes glaze over at that point, but I"m encouraging you to persevere.
 Apparently my brain is well-suited to absorbing keyboard shortcuts, but I really think most folks can benefit from them.
 Using the keyboard is also more *accurate* than mousing around, so it can also save you time by keeping you from wasting time using the mouse, not quite getting what you want, and then having to backtrack and try again.[^6]

 [^5]: Some would probably say I’m obsessive about using the